 After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
 This plugin does the same thing as deselecting the “convert to smilies” option that used to be available via the settings.

-Visit the sites below for additional information about special characters and symbols:
+Click on the links below for additional resources and information about using special characters and symbols:

 Congratulations!
-Now you know how to add custom characters and symbols to your content.
+Now you know how to insert HTML characters and symbols into your posts and pages.